AladdinOmar61/course-template/Template_Project-1-Prompt.md

 1. Be built with HTML, CSS, and JavaScript.
 2. Use Axios to consume data from an external source, and render that data into the DOM.
-3. Use flexbox (`display: flex`).
+3. Use flexbox (display: flex).
 4. Implement responsive design on 3 screen sizes (including desktop) using 2 media queries (tablet and mobile).
 5. Host on Surge. _(We will go over this together.)_

 ### Procedural Requirements
-1. Have GitHub commits (documenting good progress) **every day**.
+1. Have GitHub commits, documenting good progress, **every day**.
-2. Have a well-developed `README.md` file explaining technologies used, approaches taken, a link to your live site, relevant instructions for viewers, and any unsolved problems.
+2. Have a well-developed `README.md` file explaining technologies used, approaches taken, a link to your live site, relevant instructions for viewers, and any unsolved problems. _(We will go over this in "Pitch Your Project Idea" below.)_

 ## The Post-MVP